quinngroup/parkinsons_multimodal/README.md

 Incorporate more modalities and ensure data_init and data_info can track multiple images per entry

+Add optimizer and latent space size to checkpoints

 All commands should be run from the root github directory.
 Run `python src/main.py --help` for more information about arguments.